 Policing is rewarding, but it's also quite demanding, so we're selective about who we employ.
 Throughout the recruitment process, you'll need to be able to demonstrate you have the right skills and personal attributes to become a police officer.

 Like any professional career, becoming a police officer will not happen overnight.
-In general it takes a minimum of six months to reach the candidate pool from your initial expression of interest, through to the point you are accepted into the candidate pool.
+In general it takes a minimum of 4-6 months to reach the candidate pool from your initial expression of interest, through to the point you are accepted into the candidate pool.
 The time it takes will depend on you motivation and readiness for the various assessments.

 HOW TO BECOME A COP